Graduation

 Portz Award Nomination

 The Maryland Collegiate Honors Council (MCHC) annually sponsors the John & Edythe Portz Award for the outstanding honors student in the State.
-FCC students were named co-winner in 2019 and winner in 2023.
+Since 2019, three FCC students have been named as co-winner or winner.

 Honors Conferences